Charlie Cutler Healing & Wellness Program

 New in 2020, as a direct result of the amazing support of our community, we are proud to include the following services:

-- Beginning February 2020, twenty cancer patients and caregivers at Stoddard will have the opportunity to participate a special, custom course on Mindfulness-based stress reduction (MBSR).
+- Beginning February 2020 cancer patients and caregivers at Stoddard now have the opportunity to participate a special, custom course on Mindfulness-based stress reduction (MBSR).
 MBSR is an eight-week evidence-based program that offers intensive mindfulness training to help with stress, anxiety, depression and pain.
 Utilized in medical settings over the last 40 years, MBSR uses a combination of mindfulness meditation, body awareness, yoga and exploration of patterns of behavior, thinking, feeling and action to increase positive response to toxic stress, stress hardiness, focus, creativity, regulate emotions, and allow a greater sense of self-care and well-being.

 If you would like to donate to this program, click the link below or call (515) 241-6304.